Field trial: HPR trials

-HPR trials are trials for hunt, point, retrieve or "versatile" pointer breeds, in these trials the dog is expected to find an point game like in a pointer and setter trial, but after the game is shot they are also expected to retrieve the shot game.
+HPR trials are trials for hunt, point, retrieve or "versatile" pointer breeds, in these trials the dog is expected to find and point game as in a pointer and setter trial, but after the game is shot they are also expected to retrieve the shot game.
 HPR trials are usually conducted on varying terrain to test the dogs in different environments, and they usually include at least one retrieve from water.

 Spaniel trials

 Spaniel trials are designed to replicate the rough shoot that is typically undertaken by spaniels, where the spaniel quarters the ground in front of its handler flushing game and afterwards retrieving it.
 Usually two dogs are trialled simultaneously with a judge walking in line approximately 40 yd apart judging each dog, the dogs are expected to work independently with the judges watching the dog's manner whilst quartering, courage in cover and game finding ability.
 It is desirable for both winged and ground game to be available during spaniel trials, once the game is shot the judge gives approval and the spaniel is expected to retrieve the game to hand.
 Once all of the dogs have run the course, if the judges cannot agree on a winner a runoff is conducted where three or four dogs are run simultaneously so the judges can make a determination.

 The first spaniel field trial was conducted in Britain in 1899.